-It was part of the Henry Coe Coape estate in the early 1800s.
+It was part of the Coe-Coape & Coape-Arnold family estate in the 1800s.

 From 1930s Follyfants belonged to the McMullen family who renovated the house.
 Maud McMullen Mrs Maude McMullen who was president of the "Goldhanger Players" Drama Society in the 1940s and 50s.
 A chair in the Village Hall is dedicated to her.

 In 1939 Follyfants was the home of author and Ming China collector...
 Major Lindsay Fitzgerald Hay